code-423n4/2023-04-rubicon-findings/data/Darshan-G.md

 ## variable = 0

-Setting a variable to 0 will actually waste gas.
+Setting a variable to 0 will actually waste gas. it should get inlined to save gas:

 https://github.com/code-423n4/2023-04-rubicon/blob/main/contracts/RubiconMarket.sol#L1062